RicardoMarques21/devops-24-25-1241923/README.md

 ### CA1: Part3:

-Transforming a Maven ina Gradle project.
+Transforming a Maven into a Gradle project.

 ## Environment Setup
 Initially, I cloned an existing repository containing the Tutorial React.js and Spring Data REST application to have a local copy of the tutorial project.
 Following this, I set up my own repository to host the class assignments and ensure that all developments were tracked under my version control.